italoaa/Mos-Vim/README.md

 ### Why make this?
 The reason of making this project is very simple.
-I was using [Lunar Vim](https://github.com/ChristianChiarulli/LunarVim/tree/master) by [Christian Chiarulli](https://github.com/ChristianChiarulli) but I was not satisfied because I wanted to learn to make one, also there started to happen many updates and I couldn't keep up.
-So here it is a Neo Vim config made by me but inspired heavily in Lunar Vim.
+I was using [Lunar Vim](https://github.com/ChristianChiarulli/LunarVim/tree/master) by [Christian Chiarulli](https://github.com/ChristianChiarulli) but I was not satisfied because I wanted to learn to make one myself.
+Also so many updates started to happen and I couldn't keep up.
+So here it is a Neo Vim config made by me but inspired heavily in Lunar Vim. ( Almost all the code is from there just re worked it)